September 2020: Colorado journalist Kristen Skovira

-S-H: Have you always kept your hair at its current length?
+S-H: Almost all the clips we've seen of you show hair on the long side.
 What's the shortest or longest you've ever gone?

 S-H: Do you use any special products (spray, gel, etc.) to keep your hair looking sharp?

-S-H: What's the biggest challenge you face, in keeping your hair in place?
+S-H: In general, what's the biggest challenge you face, in keeping your hair in place?

 S-H: What would you say was the best hair day you've ever had.... and the worst?

-S-H: What advice would you give someone who wanted to develop Super-Hair, such as a style like yours?
+S-H: What advice would you give someone who wanted to develop Super-Hair, such as the styles you're showing these days?

-S-H: Who would you consider to have the best head of hair you’ve seen -- in New York or otherwise?
+S-H: Who would you consider to have the best head of hair you’ve seen -- in Colorado or otherwise?

 KS: Corey Rose (KUSA - Denver) has great hair.
 Sally Mamdooh (KPRC - Houston) as well.
 I love long hair so I'm a little biased!